 - 10.2.1.
 Any person can search for a domain name on the .nz Register using the Query Search function.
 (Query Search). - 10.2.2.
-If a person searches for a domain name using the Query Search function, DNCL or InternetNZ must: - a. inform the person that the domain name is available for registration on the .nz Register if the domain name is not already registered or prohibited from registration - b. provide the details specified in clause 10.3 if the domain name is registered and the Domain Name Holder has not opted in to the privacy option - c. provide only the name of the Domain Name Holder if the domain name is registered and the Domain Name Holder has opted in to the privacy option.
+If a person searches for a domain name using the Query Search function, DNCL or InternetNZ must: - a. inform the person that the domain name is available for registration on the .nz Register if the domain name is not already registered or prohibited from registration - b. provide the details specified in clause 10.3 if the domain name is registered and the Domain Name Holder has not opted in to the Privacy Option - c. provide only the name of the Domain Name Holder, second and third contact names and country details if the domain name is registered and the Domain Name Holder has opted in to the privacy option.